 In the marine environment, mass bleaching of coral reefs is well-documented.
-These mass die-offs appear to occur whenever sea temperatures exceed summer averages by more than $1.0^{\circ}$ C for a period of more than a few weeks.
-It is estimated that 16% of the world's reefbuilding corals died in 1998, and the frequency and intensity of bleaching is expected to increase as ocean temperatures rise.
+These mass die-offs appear to occur whenever sea temperatures exceed summer averages by more than 1.0° C for a period of more than a few weeks.68 It is estimated that 16% of the world's reefbuilding corals died in 1998, and the frequency and intensity of bleaching is expected to increase as ocean temperatures rise.69 scientific studies, statements by U.S. scientific organizations, and the U.S. Government's own research.